sswam/allemande/doc/intro.md

 Read this [Quick Intro](/intro), then the [User Guide](/guide), for full details on the app, models, characters, and tools.

+A red dot at the top-right means you are disconnected or offline.
+Reload the page.

 The app has an advanced mode with many options and features, but please master the basics first.

 Please contact Sam, the main developer, for more help and to give feedback.